 Always use Symbol Windows

-Source Insight will automatically attach a symbol window to each new window it opens, if the file is setup to be parsed for symbols in the Document Options dialog box.
-Each document type can also control whether it uses a symbol window.
+Source Insight will automatically attach a symbol window to each new window it opens, if the file is setup to be parsed for symbols in the File Type Options dialog box.
+Each file type can also control whether it uses a symbol window.